-There are a couple different ways of looking at this.
-The US Securities and Exchange Commission website says, “No investment strategy pays off as well as, or with less risk than, eliminating high interest debt.
+There are a couple of different ways of looking at this.
+The US Securities and Exchange Commission website says, “No investment strategy pays off as well as, or with less risk than, eliminating high-interest debt.

 Virtually no investment will give you returns to match at 18% interest rate on your credit card.
 That’s why you’re better of eliminating all credit card debt before investing.
 Once you’ve paid off your credit cards, you can budget your money and begin to save and invest.”